 - It offers full backend support to allow you to manage inventory, shipping, customers, etc.

 - You can’t do a lot of customisation with PrestaShop.
 If you want to customize every little feature, you may want to look elsewhere.

 - You’ll need to either purchase add-ons or hire a developer to do any custom work in your shop.

 So what platform will work best for you?

-Clearly, you have a multitude of choices when it comes to free, open source ecommerce platforms.
+You have a multitude of choices when it comes to free, open source e-commerce platforms.
 So how do you choose the right one?